Insights

 While buying a property with tax abatement can be attractive, buyers should also consider the potential drawbacks.
 One of the main drawbacks is uncertainty about the future.
 Once the abatement period ends, the property taxes will revert to their full rate based on the property’s assessed value.
 If the property has appreciated in value or local tax rates have increased, that could be significantly higher than expected.
 Property owners who have not planned appropriately could face a steep increase in their property taxes.

 On the flip side, property values could fall.
-Many tax abatement programs target areas in need of economic revitalization.
+Many programs target areas in need of economic revitalization.
 These areas may be less desirable due to factors like higher crime rates, lower-performing schools or a lack of amenities.
 If they fail to improve over time, the property value may stagnate or even decrease.

 Finally, buyers should be aware that tax abatement programs are subject to change based on local government policies and economic conditions.
 Changes in a program’s rules or the elimination of the abatement benefit can affect property values and tax advantages.

-Considerations for property buyers
+4 considerations for property buyers

 When considering purchasing a property with tax abatement, it is crucial to make an informed decision.
 Here are some key considerations for property buyers: